Seaham Weir Pool Erosion Management

 Remediation work will take place in stages, with the first stage of work now underway for those landowners who have committed to the project with a signed agreement.

 The first package of stabilisation work is progressing well.
-Log structures are being installed in the river to help prevent river bank erosion, with weed management, and installation of stock management fencing underway and continuing into the new year.
-A range of native plants are being ordered for bank revegetation, with planting expected to start from early 2025.
+Log structures have been installed in the river to help prevent river bank erosion, with weed management, and installation of stock management fencing underway.
+Re-vegetation of river banks is also underway, using a range of native plants.

-Most work will be carried out from 7am until 6pm Monday to Friday and Saturday from 8am to 1pm.
+Most work is being carried out from 7am until 6pm Monday to Friday, and Saturday from 8am to 1pm.

 Project background